Btagra/LIRI/README.md

 * Actors in the movie

 If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

+#### Do What It Says

+`node liri.js do-what-it-says`

+Right now it will run `spotify-this-song` for "I Want it That Way,".

+Feel free to change the text in random.txt to test out the feature for other commands.